Anonoei/klipper_auto_tap/README.md

 Run the klipper command `AUTO_TAP`.
 You can also use the arguments below Argument       | Default | Description
 -------------- | ------- | -----------
-X              | Unset   | X position to probe, Defaults to the middle of the x rail `(max - min)/2` Y              | Unset   | Y position to probe, Defaults to the middle of the y rail `(max - min)/2` Z              | 10      | Z position to park
+X              | Unset   | X position to probe, Defaults to the middle of the x axis `(max - min)/2` Y              | Unset   | Y position to probe, Defaults to the middle of the y axis `(max - min)/2` Z              | 10      | Z position to park
 PROBE_TO       | -2      | Lower probe until it triggers, or reaches this value
 SET            | 1       | Set probe offset after calculation
 SETTLING_PROBE | 1       | Perform a dummy probe before starting
 CALC_METHOD    | Unset   | Defaults to your printers leveling method, "QGL", or "STA".
-You probably don't want to change this STOP           | 2.0     | Lift Z up to this amount for TAP to de-actuate STEP           | 0.005   | Lift Z by this amount each check SAMPLES        | Unset   | Number of samples to take, Defaults to your config's probe sample count
+You probably don't want to define this STOP           | 2.0     | Lift Z up to this amount for TAP to de-actuate STEP           | 0.005   | Lift Z by this amount each check SAMPLES        | Unset   | Number of samples to take, Defaults to your config's probe sample count